PathfinderACGOrgPlay/pacg-player/README.md

 * build: If this folder exists it will contain build artifacts
 * functions: This contains the firebase functions project
 * gameCore: This contains the LUA for the core of the game logic which is shared between TTS and the Website and other supporting files
-* luaCache: While developing this will contain the files which were sent to TTS, you can use it when debugging errors from tts
 * node_modules: Dependencies
 * public: Public files which get included in the website build
 * src: The react code for the website (written in typescript)